morganmayday/tayen-core/archetypes/banner/tactician.md

 | 8 | tbd |

 #### Command Allies
-A first-level tactician that cashes in an Action Die for an extra action can also grant that
+A first-level tactician that cashes in an Action Die for an extra action can instead grant that extra action to an ally that can see and hear them.